 I am an independent writer, editor, and radio reporter based in New Mexico.
 My work has appeared in Al Jazeera America, Ms., The Nature Conservancy Magazine, New Mexico Magazine, The Progressive, Columbia Journalism Review, Women’s eNews, High Country News, Santa Fe Reporter, New Mexico Independent, The Mountain Gazette, Forest, Audubon, Orion, and Law & Politics.

-I served on the Society of Professional Journalists Rio Grande Chapter board of directors from 2011 until 2014 and currently serve as one of Region 9’s associate directors.
+I served on the Society of Professional Journalists Rio Grande Chapter board of directors from 2011 until 2014 and currently help out as one of Region 9’s associate directors.

 Since becoming a journalist in 2002, I’ve focused on natural resource and social justice issues in the southwestern United States.
 My passion has been to take complex topics—including climate change, energy development, and water rights—and write narrative-driven stories that will engage the public.